Catoverflow/dst-server/readme.md

 ## Manage DST CLI

-[Tmux](https://www.redhat.com/sysadmin/introduction-tmux-linux) is used in multi-process managements.
+[Tmux](https://www.redhat.com/sysadmin/introduction-tmux-linux) is used in multi-process management.
 A `DST-dedicated` session is created with window `Master` and `Cave` responsible for Master (main world) and Cave server.

 ~~~~shell
 docker exec -it dst-dedicated "tmux attach -t DST-dedicated"